socnetv/app/docs/README_DEVELOPER_NOTES.md

 ## Current Refactor Strategy

-We’re doing an **incremental architectural refactor** with strict safety rules:
+We’re doing an **incremental architectural refactor** based on detailed roadmaps.

+The active refactor currently underway is:
+- `docs/roadmaps/roadmap_ui_graph_facade.md`

+Previously, we implemented the refactor detailed in:
+- `docs/roadmaps/distances_geodesic_engine.md`

+This extracted the monolithic `Graph::graphDistancesGeodesic()` into a testable `DistanceEngine` while preserving exact behavior.
+It also introduced a headless CLI that loads datasets and prints metrics.
+Main results:
 - preserve behavior and numeric results
 - keep changes small and verifiable
 - add headless tooling and regression baselines early
 - decouple UI progress signaling from algorithm logic

-The active, detailed refactor currently underway is:
-- `docs/roadmaps/distances_geodesic_engine.md`

-This extracted the monolithic `Graph::graphDistancesGeodesic()` into a testable `DistanceEngine` while preserving exact behavior.
-It also introduced a headless CLI that loads datasets and prints metrics.

 ## Development Workflow Notes